ppy/osu-web/resources/views/docs/_structures/score.md

 ## Score

-The following is the format returned when API v2 version header is below 20220705.
+The following is the format returned when API v2 version header is 20220704 or lower.

 Field                 | Type    | Description
 --------------------- | ------- | -----------